aneshas/gourmet/README.md

 [![Coverage Status](https://coveralls.io/repos/github/tonto/gourmet/badge.svg?branch=)](https://coveralls.io/github/tonto/gourmet?branch=)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tonto/gourmet)](https://goreportcard.com/report/github.com/tonto/gourmet)

 Gourmet is a light weight load balancer written in Go as a personal experiment.
+It offers a number of features, such as multiple upstream definitions, multiple upstream backends, configurable upstream server balance algorithms, weight, passive health checks etc...

-Primary use would be to load balance http requests, but it should be possible to easily extend it to balance any other type of load and/or protocol.
+Primary use for gourmet would be to use it as a reverse proxy to load balance http requests, or to use it as a simple api gateway.

-At this moment only round-robin with weight adjustment is available, more coming soon though.
-All balancers also implement configurable passive health checks.

 ## Configuration
 Here is an example configuration with all the options that are configurable at this moment: